DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 	- So, if they're looking the other direction when the exit portal pops up, they might not even see it right away.

 - We need some *visual indication of where the exit portal is* BEFORE it turns on and lights up.
+	- Having a dimmer version of the circle on the floor might not even be enough ngl
+	- Maybe we should have doorways in our game and place to portals next to those doorways?

 ### In Combat & Combat-Related Things